bios62/notechws/labs/ords.md

 ![ORDS Screen 14](../images/ords14.jpg)

+Creating the temp REST API with POST
+The temp API updates the logdata with temp from the payload and the speed from the current_speed table.
-Repeat the steps for creating the temp REST API with POST
+Repeat the steps for creating the temp REST API with POST,but do not add MIMEs allowed.

 ![ORDS Screen](../images/ords15.jpg)